 - Not having the motivation to care for one’s needs

 - Lacking the ability to meet responsibilities.

 - Experiencing mood swings or a lack of feeling anything

 Depression can be one of the most common effects of isolation because people rely on others for their self-confidence and feelings of being valued.
 When that’s taken away, it’s hard to feel confident again.

 Drug addiction occurs when isolation occurs.
 This may be due to just having no one to stop a person from using frequently.
 It also comes from those untreated mental health disorders mentioned previously.
 When drug or alcohol use occurs, it continues because many people facing isolation lack the ability to get help.
 This can lead to overdose risks.

 Changes in Cognitive Function

-As often seen in older people, mental health disorders lead to cognitive decline when isolation occurs long term.
+As often seen in older people, mental health disorders lead to cognitive decline when isolation occurs long-term.
 There’s less interaction with other people.
 There’s less stimulation.
 A person does not feel connected to others and therefore lacks any real challenges to cognitive function.
-Slowly, this leads to memory problems, lack of motivation to learn or change, and instances of mood swings.
+Slowly, this leads to memory problems, a lack of motivation to learn or change, and instances of mood swings.